2devs-team/reactter/README.md

   }
 }
 ```
-We recommend to use `mixins` for create hooks due the ease of injecting variables, but any class that extends from `ReactterHook` can be a `Custom Hook`.
+We recommend to use `mixins` for create hooks due the ease of injecting variables, but any class that extends from `ReactterHook` can be a [Custom hook](#Custom-hooks).

 <br>